surajmandal778/client-onboarding-system/README.md

 bash
 pip install -r requirements.txt
-4. Set up environment variables
-Create a .env file in the project root with the following:
+4. Set up environment variables make changes to .env file in the project root with the following:

 ini